 Nicholas Bortman - Partner

-Notably, Nicholas acted as a fact witness and was extensively cross examined in DIFC LCIA arbitration and related proceedings between Iraq Telecom (a joint venture between Agility and Orange Telecom) and a Middle East telecommunications company and its owners.
+Nicholas has given evidence and been cross examined on his evidence in multiple arbitrations and US federal proceedings, most notably as a fact witness in ICC arbitration and related matters between Iraq Telecom (a joint venture between Agility and Orange Telecom) and a Middle East telecommunications company and its owners.
 His work was explicitly cited as instrumental in the success of the claimant’s primary claims and the resulting award of USD 1.65 billion.

 Nicholas was trained by a former Manhattan District Attorney’s Office trial prosecutor, providing investigative and analytical support in tobacco and pharmaceutical counterfeiting and smuggling investigations.